 Now it's time to extend the concept of Boolean operators to integer data types (including int, short, long, byte, etc.).

-Definition 4.113.
+Definition 4.117.
 A bitwise operation is a boolean operation that operates on the individual bits of its argument(s).

-Definition 4.114.
-The compliment or bitwise NOT, usually denoted by $\tilde{\ }$, just flips each bit.
+Definition 4.118.
+The complement or bitwise NOT, usually denoted by ~, just flips each bit.